 The Average 401(k) Balance by Age

 Is your 401(k) balance keeping up with the Joneses?
 Be honest.
-You can admit it.
-You — like most U.S. workers with a 401(k) — are curious about how your personal nest egg stacks up against the average 401(k) balance by age.
+You — like many U.S. workers with a retirement savings account — are curious about how your nest egg stacks up against the average 401(k) balance by age.

-Saving for retirement, of course, is a source of angst for Americans in a world where traditional pensions are fading into obscurity, inflation is eating into monthly budgets and financial market volatility is spiking.
-So, it’s no surprise that when fresh data highlighting average 401(K) balances by age are reported, savers check to see where they stand versus their peers.
+Saving for retirement can be a source of angst for Americans in a world where traditional pensions are fading into obscurity, inflation is eating into monthly budgets, Social Security is in poor financial shape, and financial market volatility is spiking.

 Sign up for Kiplinger’s Free E-Newsletters